-The 2020 Annual Security and Fire Safety Report contained within these pages includes all Clery Act crime and on-campus resident hall fire statistics for calendar years 2017, 2018, and 2019.
+The 2021 Annual Security and Fire Safety Report contained within these pages includes all Clery Act crime and on-campus resident hall fire statistics for calendar years 2018, 2019, and 2020.
 UHCL faculty and staff are committed to making the campus a welcoming, safe, and secure learning environment for all members of our community.
-This year, I am pleased to welcome our new Chief of Police and Executive Director of Public Safety, Chief Russell Miller.
-Chief Miller previously served as our Assistant Chief of Police after a distinguished career with the Houston Police Department.